CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing

 We validate the contribution of each component by systematically dismantling the full model (Table \ref{Ablation}).

-\textbf{Impact of AIM.} Replacing AIM with random masking (\textit{w/o AIM}) degrades performance across all datasets, most notably dropping 5.42\% accuracy on HTHI.
-This confirms that focusing on information-dense regions is critical.
-Fig.~\ref{AIM_analysis_viz} visualizes this mechanism: AIM preserves activity-induced signal changes while masking redundant background.
-Interestingly, on HTHI, \textit{w/o AIM} (which retains BT) performs worse (34.68\%) than the unconstrained \textit{Dual-Stream MAE} (37.60\%).
-This indicates that enforcing statistical decorrelation without guiding the model to salient features can be counterproductive.
+\textbf{Impact of AIM.} Replacing AIM with random masking (\textit{w/o AIM}) leads to a consistent performance degradation across all datasets.
+Specifically, removing the AIM strategy results in an accuracy drop of 2.30\% on NLOS (from 59.80\% to 57.50\%) and 1.61\% on HTHI (from 38.90\% to 37.29\%).
+This confirms that in low-SNR and complex interaction scenarios, strictly random masking is insufficient.
+By focusing on information-dense regions, AIM enables the model to learn more discriminative features from limited visibility, as visualized in Fig.~\ref{AIM_analysis_viz}.

-\textbf{Impact of BT Regularizer.} BT is essential for coordinating the dual streams.
-Removing it (\textit{w/o BT}) causes a catastrophic 12.67\% accuracy drop on NLOS.
-Furthermore, \textit{w/o BT} underperforms the basic \textit{Dual-Stream MAE} (50.83\% vs 55.50\%), suggesting that in noisy conditions, AIM without alignment constraints may guide streams toward divergent, modality-specific artifacts.
+\textbf{Impact of BT Regularizer.} BT proves essential for coordinating the dual streams, especially in noisy environments.
+Removing it (\textit{w/o BT}) causes a significant 7.47\% accuracy drop on NLOS.
+Notably, on the challenging NLOS dataset, \textit{w/o BT} performs even worse than the baseline \textit{Dual-Stream MAE}.
+This suggests that without the alignment constraint provided by BT, the AIM-guided dual streams may diverge towards modality-specific artifacts or noise, failing to learn a coherent representation.
 Fig.~\ref{bt_compare} demonstrates how BT effectively aligns representations and reduces redundancy.

-\textbf{Dual-Stream Architecture.} Comparison between \textit{Single-Stream} and \textit{Dual-Stream MAE} reveals that naively combining amplitude and phase improves performance on SignFi/HTHI but degrades it on NLOS.
+\textbf{Dual-Stream Architecture.} Comparison between \textit{Single-Stream} and \textit{Dual-Stream MAE} reveals that naively combining amplitude and phase improves performance on SignFi but degrades it on NLOS.
 This conflict underscores the necessity of the BT regularizer to resolve feature redundancy, validating the synergistic design of the full CIG-MAE model.